goat farming in India is becoming very popular because It is one of the finest & established livestock management departments in the country.

 Secrets of Goat Farming In India Care and Management

 - Good care is always a key point for optimum production from the farm, monitor their activities.
-If there is any weak or unhealthy goat is spotted, separate it from the flock and put in isolation pen or cage or any clean and separate place to avoid further contamination of diseases.
+If there is any weak or unhealthy goat is spotted, separate it from the flock and put it in an isolation pen or cage or any clean and separate place to avoid further contamination of diseases.

 - Vaccinate timely to prevent them from unwanted diseases and production loss.